bep/tmc/README.md

 <a href="https://github.com/bep/tmc/actions"><img src="https://action-badges.now.sh/bep/tmc?workflow=test" /></a></p>

-### Using
+### How to Use

 See the [GoDoc](https://godoc.org/github.com/bep/tmc) for some basic examples and how to configure custom codec, adapters etc.

 ### Why?

-Text based serialization formats liek JSON and YAML are convenient, but when used with Go maps, most type information gets lost in translation.
+Text based serialization formats like JSON and YAML are convenient, but when used with Go maps, most type information gets lost in translation.

 Listed below is a round-trip example in JSON (see https://play.golang.org/p/zxt-wi4Ljz3 for a runnable version):